alter-sachin/roadrunnr-nodejs/README.md

-# RoadRunnr NodeJs Wrapper
+# Runnr NodeJs Wrapper
-A node wrapper library for RoadRunnr delivery service.
+A node wrapper library for Runnr hyper local delivery service.
 In-built OAuth.
 You don't need to worry about getting and maintaining an access token.
 Just set your keys and you are good to go!

 ```
 npm install roadrunnr